How Hard is It to Learn Japanese?

 English vs Japanese – What Are The Differences?

 In Japanese, one of the biggest influences on the language is the culture itself, and a huge part of fluency is understanding more about life for East Asian communities.
-One specific thing to mention is the keigo, or the Japanese politeness system.
+One specific thing to mention is Keigo, the Japanese politeness system.

 When you’re talking to those with authority over you, AKA the people in society who effectively ‘outrank’ you, you need to behave differently.
 There are a lot more of these figures than you might think!
 Your bosses, teachers, lawmakers, officials…